cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   representations available in their environment may perform the check on those tags known to them and react appropriately.

-Invalid UTF-8 string:
+Inadmissible value for tag content:
-: A decoder might or might not want to verify that the sequence of bytes in a UTF-8 string (major type 3) is actually valid UTF-8 and react appropriately.
+: The type of data item may be admissible for a tag's content, but the specific value may not be; e.g., a value of "yesterday" is not acceptable for the content of tag 0, even though it properly is a text string.
+A decoder that normally ingests such tags into equivalent platform types might present this tag to the application in a similar way to how it would present a tag with an unknown tag number ({{unknown-tags}}).

-## Handling Unknown Simple Values and Tags {#unknown-tags}
+## Handling Unknown Simple Values and Tag numbers {#unknown-tags}

 A decoder that comes across a simple value ({{fpnocont}}) that it does not recognize, such as a value that was added to the IANA registry